taimup/DynamicSchema/README.md

 ### Basic Usage

-Create an `DynamicSchema` instance then use it to validate objects, return value include an array of errors not includes `errors`
+Create an `DynamicSchema` instance then use it to validate objects, return value includes an array of `errors`

 ##### Example